firebolt-db/firebolt-db.github.io/docs/working-with-engines/working-with-engines-using-the-firebolt-manager.md

 4. Choose an **Engine type**.

-5. Under **Engine spec**, choose an EC2 instance type from the list. **Total engine stats** and the engine list in the left pane update to reflect your selection.
+5. Under **Engine spec**, choose a Firebolt engine name from the list. **Total engine stats** and the engine list in the left pane update to reflect your selection.

 6. Under **Engine scale**, select a scale factor of 1 to 128.
 **Total engine stats** and the engine list in the left pane update to reflect your selection.